-NPR may issue green bonds according to the protocols described in Prologis' "Green Bond Framework" with reference to the four elements indicated by the Green Bond Principles stipulated by the International Capital Market Association (ICMA).
-NPR has obtained a second-party opinion for the eligibility of the "Green Bond Framework" from Sustainalytics, a third-party ESG evaluation agency.
+NPR may conduct green finance according to the protocols described in NPR's "Green Finance Framework," which incorporates the four elements listed up by the Green Bond Principles stipulated by the International Capital Market Association (ICMA) and the Green Loan Principles stipulated based on the Green Bond Principles.
+NPR has obtained a second-party opinion for the eligibility of the "Green Finance Framework" from Japan Credit Rating Agency, Ltd. (JCR), a third-party rating agency who provides ESG assessment.

-GREEN BOND FRAMEWORK → SECOND-PARTY OPINION $\rightarrow$
+GREEN FINANCE FRAMEWORK (Japanese) →

+SECOND-PARTY OPINION $\rightarrow$

-Green Bond Framework Overview
+Green Finance Framework Overview